ravendb/book/Intro/Intro.md

 Focus: Developers

-This is the part you will want new hires to read before starting to work with an applications **(((I think "with RavenDB" is implied here)))**, as it contains a practical discussion on how to build an application using RavenDB.
+This is the part you will want new hires to read before starting to work with RavenDB, as it contains a practical discussion on how to build an application using RavenDB.
 We'll skip over theory, concepts and background information in favor of getting things done; the more theoretical concepts will be discussed later in the book.

 We'll cover setting up RavenDB on your machine, opening up the RavenDB Studio in the browser and connecting to the database from your code.
-After we get beyond the "hello world" stage, we'll introduce some of the basic concepts that you need to know in order to work with RavenDB: building a simple CRUD sample, learning how to perform basic queries and in general working with the client API.
+After we get beyond the "hello world" stage, we'll introduce some of the basic concepts that you need to know in order to work with RavenDB: building a simple CRUD application, learning how to perform basic queries and in general working with the client API.

 After covering the basics, we'll move into modeling documents in RavenDB; how to build your application so that it meshes well with document-based modeling; what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios; concurrency control and dealing with data that